Burn Testing: A Dangerous Occupation

 plastic

-yarn too fine to leave enough residue to evaluate
+yarn too fine to leave enough residue

-unknown (blind cord)
+(blind cord)

 no